Empirical bias-reducing adjustments to estimating functions: Asymptotic distribution of reduced-bias -estimators

-In addition, if the model is correctly specified, and $l({\bb \theta})$ in~(\ref{objective_function}) is the log-likelihood, then the second Bartlett identity gives ${\bb M}({\bb \theta}) = {\bb B}({\bb \theta})$, which implies that ${\bb Q}({\bb \theta})$ is the expected information matrix.
-As a result, the RB$M$-estimator is asymptotically efficient, exactly as the maximum likelihood estimator and the reduced-bias estimator in \citet{firth:1993} are.
+In addition, if the model is correctly specified, and $l({\bb \theta})$ in~\eqref{objective_function} is the log-likelihood, then the second Bartlett identity gives ${\bb M}({\bb \theta}) = {\bb B}({\bb \theta})$, which implies that ${\bb Q}({\bb \theta})$ is the expected information matrix.
+As a result, the RB$M$-estimator is asymptotically efficient, exactly as the ML estimator and the reduced-bias estimator in \citet{firth:1993} are.

 \begin{example} {\bf Ratio of two means (continued)} Table~\ref{ratio_inference} shows the estimates of the actual variances of $\hat\theta$ and $\tilde\theta$ for $n \in \{10, 20, 40, 80, 160, 320\}$ and the estimate of the mean of $\hat{V}(\hat\theta)$ and $\hat{V}(\tilde\theta)$, respectively.
-As expected by the above discussion, the large sample approximations to the variance of the estimator converge to the actual variances as the sample size increases. \end{example}
+As expected by the arguments above, the large sample approximations to the variance of the estimator converge to the actual variances as the sample size increases.